-The subarachnoid space is the space through which the cerebrospinal fluid circulates and it is responsible for protecting the brain from serious injuries by serving a sort of cushion.
-When a hemorrhage occurs in this space, a person may experience coma, paralysis, and even death.
+The subarachnoid space is the space where the cerebrospinal fluid circulates, and it’s responsible for protecting your brain from injury by serving as a cushion.
+A hemorrhage in this space can cause a coma, paralysis, and even death.

-When SAH develops, it creates some marked symptoms.
-The main symptom is a severe headache, which is more intense at the base of the skull.
-Some patients may even feel a popping sensation in the head before the hemorrhage begins.
+When SAH develops, it has several symptoms.
+The main symptom is a sudden, severe headache, which is more intense at the base of the skull.
+It’s often described as the worst headache people have ever experienced.
+Some people may even feel a popping sensation in their head before the hemorrhage begins.

-Symptoms of SAH come on suddenly and you may lose consciousness quickly.
-If you experience any of these symptoms combined with a severe headache, it is important to seek emergency medical attention right away.
+The symptoms of SAH come on suddenly, and you may lose consciousness quickly.
+Seek emergency medical attention right away if you experience any of these symptoms combined with a severe headache.

 Other causes of SAH include:

-A serious head injury—such as occurs in a car crash or when an older person falls and hits their head—can also lead to an SAH.
+A serious head injury, such as one that occurs in a car crash, can also lead to an SAH.

-If you have aneurysms, it is important to see your doctor regularly to help detect the potential for hemorrhaging before SAH develops.
+If you have aneurysms, it’s important to see your doctor regularly to determine your risk of hemorrhaging — before SAH develops.

-First, your doctor may conduct a computed tomography (CT) scan of the head to detect bleeding in the skull.
+First, a doctor may conduct a CT scan of the head to look for bleeding in your skull.
 If the results are inconclusive, the doctor may use a contrast dye during the procedure.
-According to the National Institutes of Health, up to 10 percent of SAH patients have normal CT results, which is why this isn’t the only test used to diagnose the condition (NIH).

 Other tests include:

-In order clip the aneurysm, a craniotomy (opening the skull to expose the area of involvement) is performed and the aneurysm is closed.
+If an aneurysm is being clipped, a craniotomy is performed and the aneurysm is repaired.
+A craniotomy involves opening the skull to expose the affected area.
 A technique called endovascular coiling may also be used to reduce the risk of further bleeding.

-If SAH causes a coma, treatment will include appropriate life support with artificial ventilation, protection of the airways, and placement of a draining tube in the brain to relieve pressure.
+If SAH causes a coma, treatment will include appropriate support with mechanical ventilation, protection of the airways, and placement of a draining tube in the brain to relieve pressure.